fishsciences/artemis_methods/intro/modeling_eDNA.md

 Importantly, this formulation produces estimates of the effect sizes
 which:

-  - are modeled directly on $log[eDNA]$ or copy number, rather than Cq, *therefore are independent of the standard curve and can be compared between studies that use different standard curves*. <!-- @Scott or @Matt: can we compare between studies that use different assays though?
+  - are modeled directly on $ln[eDNA]$ or copy number, rather than Cq, *therefore are independent of the standard curve and can be compared between studies that use different standard curves*. <!-- @Scott or @Matt: can we compare between studies that use different assays though?
   -->